-- 53 All speakers must direct their words to the Chairperson.
+- All speakers must direct their words to the Chairperson.
 All Members must remain quiet and maintain order while this is happening.
-The Chairperson will decide who can speak and for how long. - 54 If any point arises which is not covered in these Rules, the Chairperson will give his/her decision which will be final.
+The Chairperson will decide who can speak and for how long. - If any point arises which is not covered in these Rules, the Chairperson will give his/her decision which will be final.

-Chairpersons responsibilities
+Chairpersons Responsibilities

-- 55.1 At its first meeting after registration of the Association, the Committee will elect the Chairperson of the Association.
-Thereafter a Chairperson will be appointed on an annual basis at the next scheduled Committee meeting held after each annual general meeting. - 55.2 The Chairperson must be elected from the ordinary Members of the Committee and must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
-The Chairperson can only be required to resign if two-thirds of the Committee Members present at a special meeting agree to this. - 55.3 If the Chairperson is not present at a Committee meeting or is not willing to act, the Members of the Committee present will elect another Committee Member to be Chairperson for the Committee meeting.
-If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Committee meeting as soon as the current agenda item is concluded. - 55.4 If the votes of the Committee Members are divided equally for and against an issue, the Chairperson will have a second and deciding vote. - 55.5 The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Committee or is prevented from standing, for or being elected to the Committee under Rule 44.
-The Committee will then elect another Committee member as Chairperson. - 55.6 The Chairperson can be re-elected but must not normally hold office continuously for more than five annual general meetings.
+- At its first meeting after registration of the Association, the Committee will elect the Chairperson of the Association.
+Thereafter a Chairperson will be appointed on an annual basis at the next scheduled Committee Meeting held after each annual general meeting. - The Chairperson must be elected from the ordinary Committee Members and must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
+The Chairperson can only be required to resign if two-thirds of the Committee Members present at a special meeting agree to this. - If the Chairperson is not present at a Committee meeting or is not willing to act, the Committee Members present will elect another Committee Member to be Chairperson for the Committee Meeting.
+If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Committee meeting as soon as the current agenda item is concluded. - If the votes of the Committee Members are divided equally for and against an issue, the Chairperson will have a second and deciding vote.

+- The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Committee or is prevented from standing, for or being elected to the Committee under Rule 44.
+The Committee will then elect another Committee Member as Chairperson. - 55.6 The Chairperson can be re-elected but must not normally hold office continuously for more than five annual general meetings.